Definition Frames: Using Definitions for Hybrid Concept Representations: Approach

-ConceptNet \cite{speer2012representing} is a large general purpose ontology that contains relations between pairs of concepts.
-Many of those relations are accompanied by a small source-definition, where the relation was extracted from.
-For example, in Figure \ref{fig:Figure2} we see that the Concept-query \textit{Sun} is linked to two sentences (\textit{Sun is a star} and \textit{Sun is in our Solar System}) from ConceptNet with the corresponding Definitional Relations \textit{isA} and \textit{partOf}.
-In order to construct the training data, we first extract all ConceptNet relations that overlap with Definitional Relations ( \textit{isA, usedFor, partOf, hasA} and \textit{madeOf} \footnote{We exclude the \textit{cause} relation, as our evaluation datasets typically do not include events}).
-Then, for every pair of concepts, we extract the POS and chunk tags using the Stanford CoreNLP parser \cite{manning2014stanford}.
-We also mark the concept that corresponds to the first argument of the relation, as it represents the term for which we want to extract the Definition Frames given its definition (Concept-query).
-Those are used as additional features to the initial sentence in the Relation Retriever model.
-In order to select the best performing model, we split our data into train (68,700 relations), dev and test (8,500 relations respectively).
+ConceptNet \cite{speer2012representing} is a general purpose ontology that contains relations between pairs of concepts, accompanied by a small source-sentence.
+Figure \ref{fig:Figure2} shows that the Concept-query \textit{Sun} is linked to two sentences (\textit{Sun is a star} and \textit{Sun is in our solar system}) from ConceptNet with the corresponding relations \textit{isA} and \textit{partOf}.
+The training data for the Relation Retriever is composed of all ConceptNet source-sentences that contain one of the Qualia structure relations.

-In order to extract the Definition Frames we use data from Wikipedia which we pre-process in a similar way.
-One major difference compared to ConceptNet is that Wikipedia sentences are more complex, as they may contain relations of the Concept-query with multiple terms or even relations between terms other than the Concept-query.
-In order to account for those differences, we do not add any constraints on the number of the extracted relations.

-\subsection{Extracting Definition Frames}
+\paragraph{Extracting Definition Frames}

-Our framework consists of two parts: the Relation Retriever and the Definition Encoder.
-Given a Concept-query, the Relation Retriever uses the corresponding Wikipedia sentence to extract the terms that are related to that concept.
-The set of the extracted relations with the respective related terms form the \textbf{Definition Frame}.

-As an example, consider the Concept-query \textit{Moon} for which we want to extract the Definition Frames.
-As we see in Figure \ref{fig:Figure2}, we first extract the Wikipedia definition about \textit{Moon}.
-This sentence is then processed in the pre-trained Relation Retriever model, which detects the terms that are related to \textit{Moon}.
-In our example those terms are \textit{satellite}, \textit{astronomical body} and \textit{Solar System}.
-Those terms with their corresponding relations constitute the Definition Frame for \textit{Moon}.

-Since our setting is different from typical relation extraction tasks and ConceptNet data is fairly simple compared to Wikipedia definitions, we choose to avoid over-complicated models for the Relation Retriever, as they are prone to over-fitting.
-Thus, for our model selection we perform experiments with models that in general constitute strong baselines for RE tasks and do not take into account specific properties of the data.
-Those models include: a simple BiLSTM \cite{hochreiter1997long}, a 2-layer deep BiLSTM (Stacked-BiLSTM) and a hybrid BiLSTM-character-CNN model that shows high performance on NER tasks \cite{ma2016end}.
-Although our goal is not to detect named entities, NER is a problem highly correlated with our setting, since we do not have gold entities (besides the Concept-query).

-As we see in Table \ref{tab:rel_extr}, all models have extremely good performance, which is probably due to the simplicity of the ConceptNet dataset.
-Given that the simple BiLSTM shows slightly better results while having the smallest number of parameters, we select it as the main model in the Relation Retriever module.